shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 ## Close Stream
 Now let's write the last function in the file to close a stream.

-Fot this function we do not have any instruction data we are only passing the tag.
+For this function, we do not have any instruction data we are only passing the tag.
 Then we have packed the instruction by calling `setPayerAndBlockhashTransaction` and then dispatched the result.

 ```js
 export const closeStream = (streamId, receiverAddress, wallet) => {